rian39/digital_ethics/log.md

 - for the 20 minute presentation, go it down to 20 slides.
 - turned the slide outline into an article outline

+## Thu Feb 11 06:40:20 GMT 2016
+- just realised that I haven't used the SSS readings or the right Bellacasa (2011!)
+- could definitely add Foucault on care vs truth

 ## TODO

 - add couldry's idea of supersaturation